duhengforever/specification/specification.md

    In BytesMessage, the body is just a byte array, may be compressed and uncompressed, and this field represents the message body compress level, 0 represents uncompress, but vendors are free to choose the compression algorithm and define compression levels, but they must ensure that the decompressed message is delivered to the user.
 ## 4 OMS Interface
+   The oms class provides some static methods to create a MessagingAccessPoint from the specified OMS driver url and some useful util methods.
 ### 4.1 MessagingAccessPoint
+   An instance obtained from OMS, which is capable of creating Producer, Consumer, ResourceManager and other facility entities.
 #### 4.1.1 URI Schema

 ### 4.2 ResourceManager
 ### 4.3 Producer
 ### 4.4 Consumer